Network Topology Optimization via Deep Reinforcement Learning: Case Study and Experiments

 The histogram of the scores in the large dataset is shown in the left figure Fig. \ref{fig:mediumdatabar}.
 The horizontal axis shows the regions of the scores.
-The vertical axis is the frequency that the score of a chosen graph is in the region.
+The vertical axis is the frequency that the score of a chosen topology is in the region.
 The frequencies are computed as follows.
-Given a random graph, search $30$ graphs by the trained agent, calculate the scores and choose the graph with maximum score.
+Given a random topology, search $30$ topologies by the trained agent, calculate the scores and choose the topology with maximum score.
 Repeat this process for $5\cdot 10^4$ times and compute the frequency.

-We notice that the RL policy (yellow and blue bars) performs better than the random policy (red bar).
-The RL policy trained with a small space generates graphs whose scores are between $0.4\sim 0.6$.
-The RL policy trained in large space generates graphs with scores larger than $0.6$.
-This means that the RL agent has the ability to find a good graph.
+{We notice that the RL policy (yellow, blue and purple bars) performs significantly better than the random policy (red bar).} The RL policy trained with a small space generates topologies whose scores are between $0.4\sim 0.6$.
+The RL policy trained in large space generates topologies with scores larger than $0.6$.
+This means that the RL agent has the ability to find a good topology.
 We also compare the results of the RL agent with one-step optimization.
-In contrast to the small dataset case, where RL and the one-step policy achieve similar performance, here the RL policy performs significantly better than the one-step optimization method.
-This illustrates that A2C-GS scales much better than human heuristic methods.
+In contrast to the small dataset case, where RL and the one-step policy achieve similar performance, here the RL policy performs significantly better than the one-step optimization method. {This illustrates that DRL-GS scales much better than human heuristic methods.}